miss-, mis-, -miss, -mis, mit-, mitt-, -mit, -mitt

 When the suspect’s admission of the truth about his involvement in what really took place at the bank robbery, the police were able to determine what really happened there.4.
 A voluntary acknowledgment of truth: Mark's spontaneous and unrequested admission to exceeding the speed limit resulted in a warning instead of a ticket.

-2. To allow someone to enter; to grant entry to: "We cannot admit non-members into our club."
+2. To allow someone to enter; to grant entry to: James was told that he cannot be admitted into the club because non-members are not permitted to be there.

 4. To give access or entrance to: "The French doors admit into the yard."

-6. To declare to be true or to admit the existence or reality or the truth of: "He admitted his errors."
+6. To declare to be true or to admit the existence or reality or the truth of: Henry admitted he made some serious errors in his report.

-7. To admit into a group or community: "We'll have to vote on whether or not to admit a new member to our club."
+7. To allow into a group or community: Karl was told that the organization have to vote on whether or not to admit a new member into their organization.

 2. Permission to enter or the right of entry: Melvin and Dawn felt that they should also have the privilege of being allowed admittance to the business meeting.